jtl-software/connector-documentation/tutorial/category-controller.rst

         protected $pdo;

         /**
-         * Using the DI container the access the previously defined database by demanding a PDO object in the class constructor
+         * Using direct dependencies for better testing and easier use with a DI container.
          *
          * AbstractController constructor.
          * @param PDO $pdo